 **Adapted from www.interdys.org

 Dyslexia is NOT a disease, a visual problem, a developmental lag, or due to lack of effort.
-For some children with dyslexia, traditional reading instruction is not enough.
+For some children with dyslexia, traditional reading instruction is not enough, and students often need dyslexia support.
 As many as 15–20% of the population have some of the symptoms of dyslexia.
 Dyslexia occurs in people of all backgrounds and intellectual levels.
 People with dyslexia can be very bright.
 In addition, dyslexia runs in families; parents with dyslexia are very likely to have children with dyslexia.